The log-open correspondence for two-component Looijenga pairs: Introduction

 \subsubsection{BPS invariants}

 Motivated by \Cref{thm: intro BPS integrality} we conjecture BPS integrality for Gromov--Witten invariants of type \eqref{eq: intro log GW invariant} for two-component logarithmic Calabi--Yau surfaces not necessarily satisfying \Cref{assumption: star} (\Cref{conj: BPS integrality}).
-This predication overlaps with a conjecture of Bousseau \cite[Conjecture 8.3]{Bou20:QuTropVert} in some special cases.
+This prediction overlaps with a conjecture of Bousseau \cite[Conjecture 8.3]{Bou20:QuTropVert} in special cases.
 So one may wonder about a simultaneous generalisation of both conjectures.
 Especially, Bousseau's conjecture also covers logarithmic Calabi--Yau surfaces with more than two components.
-A geometric proof of \Cref{conj: BBvG log-open} in the case of $l>2$ components in combination with LMOV integrality \cite{Yu23:BPS} might allow to make progress towards this direction.
+A geometric proof of \Cref{conj: BBvG log-open} in the case of $l>2$ components in combination with LMOV integrality \cite{Yu23:BPS} might allow progress in this direction.